Shortest Paths in Graphs of Convex Sets: Mixed-integer convex formulation

-but these constraints are redundant, as well as the conditions $\bx_v \in \cX_v$ from~\eqref{eq:bilinear_Xv}.
-In fact, using~\eqref{eq:micp_st} and~\eqref{eq:micp_nonnegativity}, the values of $\bx_s$ and $\bx_t$ in~\eqref{eq:reconstruct_x_st} are verified to always belong to the sets $\cX_s$ and $\cX_t$, respectively.
-Thus asking $\bx_s \in \cX_s$ and $\bx_t \in \cX_t$ is unnecessary, and the decision variables $\bx_s$ and $\bx_t$ can be eliminated from our problem as they appear only in~\eqref{eq:reconstruct_x_st}.
-Similarly, the vertex positions $\bx_v$ for $v\neq s,t$ appear only in the constraint~\eqref{eq:bilinear_Xv} and can also be eliminated.
-The convex relaxation of the MICP~\eqref{eq:micp} is obtained simply by dropping constraint~\eqref{eq:micp_integrality} (the nonnegativity of the flows $y_e$ is imposed by~\eqref{eq:micp_nonnegativity}).
-Note that, in contrast to the bilinear program~\eqref{eq:bilinear_spp}, the optimal value of the MICP could decrease when the flows are allowed to be fractional.
+However these constraints would be redundant since the vertex positions $\bx_v$ for $v \in \cV$ do not appear in the rest of problem~\eqref{eq:micp}.
+Note also that the combination of~\eqref{eq:reconstruct} and~\eqref{eq:micp_nonnegativity} implies the constraints $\bx_v \in \cX_v$ for all $v \in \cV$, which would also be redundant for our MICP.
+The convex relaxation of~\eqref{eq:micp} is obtained simply by dropping the integrality constraint~\eqref{eq:micp_integrality} (the nonnegativity of the flows $y_e$ is imposed by the cost and also by~\eqref{eq:micp_nonnegativity}).
+Observe that, unlike the biconvex program~\eqref{eq:bilinear_spp}, the optimal value of the MICP can decrease if the flows are allowed to be fractional.

 \begin{theorem} The MICP~\eqref{eq:micp} has optimal value equal to the SPP in GCS~\eqref{eq:spp_in_gcs}.
 An optimal path $p$ for problem~\eqref{eq:spp_in_gcs} is recovered from the solution of~\eqref{eq:micp} through the relation $\cE_p := \{e \in \cE: y_e = 1\}$.
-An optimal positioning of the vertices is reconstructed as in~\eqref{eq:reconstruct_x_st} for the source and the target, and as follows for all the other vertices:

-where in case of division by zero we simply let $\bx_v$ be any point in $\cX_v$. \end{theorem}
+An optimal positioning of the vertices is reconstructed for the source and the target as in~\eqref{eq:reconstruct_st}, and for all the other vertices by letting $\bx_v$ be any point such that~\eqref{eq:reconstruct_v} holds. \end{theorem}

 In Section~\ref{sec:conic} we will see that this theorem follows from a simple geometric property of Lemma~\ref{lemma:valid_constraint}.
-Here we give a direct proof of this result that will help us gain a better understanding of the logic behind our formulation.
+Here we give a direct proof that explicitly illustrates the logic behind our formulation.